 Why write a hometown paper?
-The paper lets you apply ideas from the textbooks, videos, and lectures to the city you know best.
+The paper lets you apply ideas from the textbooks, journal articles, CityLab, videos, and lectures to the city you know best.
 Summarize the past, present, and future of your hometown and home metropolitan region.
 The hometown paper should provide a geographical, historical and economic sketch of your hometown.

-If your hometown is a suburb, focus on which metropolitan area is most important to your hometown.
+If your hometown is a suburb, be sure to discuss the metropolitan area most important to your hometown.

 Sources can include CityLab, journal articles, personal experiences and observations, and recollections from family members.
 Do not cite Wikipedia.
 Do not give a boring tourist description or a recitation of facts.
 The paper should be informative, entertaining, and well-written.
 It can be purely personal, research-based, or both.
 The paper lets you focus on the prominent economic and/or social changes that have taken place in your city.
-Due April 5.
+Due March 30.

 Final Paper.
-Choose a city - one you have lived in or one where you would like to live.
+Choose a city - one you have lived in or one where you would like to live - but not your hometown.
 Your paper (1800-2000 words) must focus on how this city is three-dimensional, as discussed in the course.
 That is, it should have sections that address (1) the ways in which it is (or is not) a world or global city, (2) how it is nested or embedded in regional, national and supranational networks, and (3) the ways in which its local economy is (or is not) competitive is a changing world economy.